 Let’s take another example to understand it further:

-Commercial Bank of Atlanta main source of funding is deposited from its customers which accounts for 60% of its total financing needs and the balance financing is met by the bank through short term financing in the form of commercial papers.
-The Bank usually keeps its funding cost in the range of 2-3 percent and lend advances in the range of 4-5 percent to ensure a steady net interest margin.
+Commercial Bank of Atlanta’s main source of funding is deposited from its customers, which accounts for 60% of its total financing needs, and the balance financing is met by the bank through short term financing in the form of commercial papers.
+The bank usually keeps its funding cost in the range of 2-3 percent and lend advances in the range of 4-5 percent to ensure a steady net interest margin.
 Due to the short term financing dependence, the commercial bank is exposed to rollover risk.

 Thus rollover risk can lead to regulatory penalties and even untimely closure of the business if not managed properly or due to adverse market conditions leading to the risk going out of control.